 In fly fishing, the rod and your free hand are used more than the reel, especially when going after trout.

-A fly reel is available with two different types of drag systems: a disc drag, and the old reliable click-and-pawl.
+A fly reel is available with two different types of drag on a fishing reel: a disc drag, and the old reliable click-and-pawl.
 Disc-drag reels are adjustable, place an incredible amount of force and pressure on your fly line, and most of them do an outstanding job of stopping big fish dead in their tracks.

 Click-and-pawl reels have just a single gear – the pawl – providing resistance against the spool as fly line exits or enters.
 This means that the angler has to do more of the fighting by palming the reel, stripping in the excess fly line, and changing rod angles to get the fish to the net.